 Like many of us, Lobraico later went into went into civilian law enforcement.
 He also wore the blue beret of the Security Police (subsequently renamed Security Forces) for many more years in the Air National Guard.

 Lobraico’s son, TJ Jr, followed his father’s footsteps into the Security Forces.
-TJ Jr served in Iraq, and was later killed in a gun battle outside the wire of Bagram Air Base, Afghanistan.
+TJ Jr served in Iraq, and sadly, was subsequently killed in a gun battle outside the wire of Bagram Air Base, Afghanistan.

 Glock Survival Knife